 Patients with mild forms of scoliosis (an abnormal bending of the spine to one side or the other) tend to respond well to certain exercises that can be either performed as part of a physical therapy plan or at home.
-Moderate to severe forms of scoliosis, however, will likely require spinal surgery.
+Moderate to severe forms of scoliosis, however, will likely require spinal surgery Santa Monica families can rely on.
 Here are five exercises that may help with milder forms of the condition:

 1. Up and Down Dog

 - Stretch arms out straight

 - Push hips back

 Perform 2-3 sets of 5-10 reps while getting as low as possible without discomfort.

 - Maintain circular position in the opposite direction

 - Dangle both arms at your side